thientbui/thientbui/README.md

 - 👋 Hi, I’m @thientbui
-- 👀 I’m interested in photography, data analytics, public health, and technology
+- 👀 I’m passsionate about data analytics, public health, and technology solutions
-- 🌱 I’m currently learning Python, SQL, and Javascript
+- 🌱 I’m currently learning Java, SQL, and Springboot
-- 💞️ I’m looking to collaborate on side projects related to healthcare data analytics
+- 💞️ I’m looking to collaborate on side projects to build my portfolio and meet other software developers
 - 📫 How to reach me thientanbui@gmail.com

 <!---